On this page...

 Use of most laboratory and aquarium facilities is included in the bench fee although, rarely, extra charges may be incurred for use of equipment that draws a lot of power or uses additional fuel.

-Diving and snorkeling equipment
+Diving and snorkelling equipment

 Scuba tanks and air fills are included in the bench fee for divers who are qualified under the LIRS Diving Regulations.